atmoz/sftp/README.md

     own home directory, so make sure there are at least one subdirectory if you want them to upload files.
   - For consistent server fingerprint, mount your own host keys (i.e. `/etc/ssh/ssh_host_*`)
+- Assuming the directory you specify is `upload` and the user is `foo` (i.e. `foo:pass:::upload`) a log will appear when a file is written to that directory.
+It will look like `w       /home/foo/upload        test.txt` assuming the file uploaded is `test.txt`

 # Examples

 ## Simplest docker run example